Taxonomy of Allium: Third evolutionary line

 The third evolutionary line contains the most number of subgenera (seven) and also the largest subgenus of the genus Allium, subgenus Allium which includes the type species of the genus, Allium sativum.
 This subgenus also contains the majority of the species in the line.
 Within the lineage the phylogeny is complex.
 Two small subgenera Butomissa and Cyathophora form a sister clade to the remaining five subgenera, with Butomissa as the first branching group.
 Amongst the remaining five subgenera, Rhizirideum forms a medium-sized subgenus that is the sister to the other four larger subgenera.
 However, they may not be monophyletic.
-Of the seven subgenera, the large subgenus Allium, represents the bulbous elelement.
+Of the seven subgenera, the large subgenus Allium represents the bulbous element.